danielmackay/dotnet-ef-sandbox/README.md

 ### Updated Nuget Version

 A new package will be pushed to Nuget anytime `EntityFrameworkSandbox.Template.nuspec` is changed on `main` branch.
 Normally this will happen via a package version change.

+Version needs to be updated in:

+-  `EntityFrameworkSandbox.Template.nuspec`
+-  `EntityFrameworkSandbox.Template.csproj`